winkydes/SNAP-Network-Analysis/README.md

 ```bash
   python file-name
 ```
+All the results will be shown in a separate excel file named with the same file name.
+Please make sure such files exist before running the command.

 ## About the Epidemic Models
 ### SIR Model
 The SIR model stands for the three states in epidemic model "Suceptible", "Infectious" and "Removed".